(c) 2024 PillSync.com

 Reconstitution Instructions

-• 1.Reconstitute with Sterile Water for Injection, USP using volumes described in Table 5 (Reconstitution volumes) with the stream directed onto the lyophilized powder.
+• 1.Reconstitute with Sterile Water for Injection, USP using volumes described in Table 5 (Reconstitution Volumes) with the stream directed onto the lyophilized powder.
 Allow to stand for one minute.

 • 2.Discard the needle and syringe used for reconstitution.
 The needle and syringe used for reconstitution should not be used for subcutaneous injections.